FriendlyUser/vuepress-theme-cool/README.md

 # Personal Documentation Theme for VuePress

 This is the [VuePress](https://vuepress.vuejs.org/) theme used for my fourth year engineering courses.
+It has libaries for markdown-based diagramming tools, sortable/filterable table components and chartjs.

 ## Setup